-A grid entry metering report was run from SA Market which is an SQL database viewer, which shows thermal (Power Station) versus non-thermal (Wind Farm) energy generation for each half hour time period for the regulatory year.
+A grid entry metering report was run from SA Market which is an SQL database viewer, which shows thermal (Power Station) versus non-thermal (Wind & Solar Farm) energy generation for each half hour time period for the regulatory year.

-ElectraNet divided the total sum of Wind Farm energy generation by the total sum of all Wind Farm energy generation and Power Station energy (as classified in SA Market) generation.
-This analysis excluded the Interconnector.
-For example, all generators included in the 2012/13 RIN year are listed in Figure 3-4: SA Generators on the following page:
+ElectraNet divided the total sum of Wind Farm energy generation by the total sum of all Wind Farm & Solar Farm energy generation and Power Station energy (as classified in SA Market) generation.
+This analysis excluded the Interconnector and Grid connected Batteries.
+For example, all generators included in the 2012/13 RIN year are listed in Figure 8-2: SA Generators on the following page: